goldin2008/Note/model_template.md

 ### 2.10 Headers and Footers
 - Our documents will not have any headers.
-- The footers will contain the page number in the format of "Page X of Y," and they will contain the words "CO Confidential/Proprietary."
+- The footers will contain the page number in the format of "Page X of Y," and they will contain the words "xx Confidential/Proprietary."
 - Both the page numbers and the "confidential/proprietary" designation will be in Arial 9 pt. all small caps.
 - Pages will automatically number sequentially as your document grows.